PanTomko/ProffesionaCppTest/README.md

 # ProffesionaCppTest
 Answeres and code for all 40 questions.

-## Answers to tehm are in Odpowiedzi/Odpowiedzi.txt
+## Answers to are in Odpowiedzi/Odpowiedzi.txt